 Polyester is popular for its comfort and practicality.
 It is easily one of the most commonly utilized fabrics for backpacks.
 600D and 1680D polyester are famous among designers.
 600D backpack is highly recommended as it’s affordable, \”somewhat water-resistant\”, soft on the hands, and durable.

 |Eco-friendly||Absorbs oil and water quickly – the risk of possible stains|

 |Retains its original shape for a long time||Can’t withstand extreme and harsh weather|

 Nylon is typically softer and has a shinier appearance than polyester.
 Regardless, most nylon materials tend to be stronger than polyester.
 Plus, they mostly feature water-repellent (DWR) coating, which prevents water from soaking through the bag.
 But once it’s soaked through, it takes much longer time to dry than polyester.

 Even though it has higher water protection than polyester, it tends to tear easily when punctured.
 But backing and coating make a huge difference.
-Pay attention to whether the backpack is coated with PVC, PU, DWR, or TPU Laminate.
+Pay attention to whether the backpack is coated with PVS, PU, DWR, or TPU Laminate.